Graduate Certificate in Veterans Services

 Students gain experience in identifying the benefits available to specific veterans and groups of veterans, explore issues of access and eligibility and consider both the functional and the challenging aspects of the system of benefits.

-POL-623004 Military and Veteran Culture: Developing Cultural Competency, 3 credits
+Military and Veteran Culture: Developing Cultural Competency (3 credits)

 Military culture is mediated by multiple factors, among them branch, rank, generation, race, gender and sexuality, and the course has been designed to develop awareness of how those factors determine the experience of individuals in the military and, subsequently, with the veteran community.
 Specific issues of current importance include the differences made by multiple deployment and higher survival rates in America’s current wars, the changing role of women in the military, the cultural and command changes involved in responding to military sexual assault and the end of Don’t Ask, Don’t Tell.
 Topics include: